biotorrents/documentation/docs/install.md

 ### Composer

-Assuming that `php.ini` is correctly set up, you may need these modified setup instructions from the [official Composer docs](https://getcomposer.org/download/):
+Assuming that `php.ini` is correctly set up, you may need these modified setup instructions that differ from the [official Composer docs](https://getcomposer.org/download/):

 ```shell